 Recognizing these opportunities and challenges, the goal to increase participation rates for women and underrepresented students of color (Black and Latinx) will be attained through avenues such as social media, marketing, promoting the return on investment, partner programs, and K-12 outreach - all with the focus to increase applications, acceptances, enrollments and degree completion.

-Working closely with the MMA Chief Diversity Officer, our faculty liaisons, the athletic department, and other campus stakeholders, the Admissions team will focus on materials and outreach designed specifically for these targets.
+Working closely with the Massachusetts Maritime Academy Chief Diversity Officer, our faculty liaisons, the athletic department, and other campus stakeholders, the Admissions team will focus on materials and outreach designed specifically for these targets.
 Specific milestones include the following.

 Undergraduate Performance Metrics

 - Increase social platforms to targeted demographics with a focus on increasing online engagement.

 - Investigate and run cable/online television advertising for targeted demographics and in targeted recruitment areas.

 - Ensure 100% of incoming students meet Massachusetts Department of Higher Education standards

 - Increase transfer student applications, accepts and enrolls

 - Increase women and underrepresented students of color applications and enrollment through territory management and partner programs and achieve 22% qualified women and 18% qualified underrepresented students of color applicants by 2025.